marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 is or if you don't used it before please read articles on [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection) and [Martin Fowler site](https://martinfowler.com/articles/injection.html), and return here after you are comfortable with both idea and usage of DI.

-Now we are ready to start, we will follow Confucius advice:
+Now when we are ready to start, we will follow Confucius advice:

 > By three methods we may learn wisdom: First, by reflection, which is noblest;
 > Second, by imitation, which is easiest;